wjahorn/NextJS/pokefetch/README.md

 ## Getting Started

+Naviagate to the "pokefetch" folder that is downloaded from this repository.
+Then run "npm install" to install the necessary dependencies for the project.
-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev